bixycler/UniinfoNotes/pages/Mind Jungle.md

 				-
 			- qualiton matching the [object's quantum](((67315ec8-cbe8-467c-81c4-d4d0e8750824))) with the [subject's quantum](((672ad2fd-ce09-4831-a9f6-67d95a2654a3))) is the current direct condition for awareness.
 				- To be aware of a form, the qualiton correspondent to that form must be alive (active) in the subject.
 This qualiton matches the object's quantum projected from sensation with the subject's quantum recorded in the past.
-While the object's quantum relates to object's content and the world, i.e. the ((66ea8e12-7c30-449b-9139-bfd8d82394d7)), the subject's quatum relates to the state and other contents of the subject.
+While the object's quantum relates to object's content and the world, i.e. the ((66ea8e12-7c30-449b-9139-bfd8d82394d7)), the subject's quatum relates to the state and other contents of the subject, i.e. the ((66ea8df3-d2f3-4856-b24a-5095dd285f9b)).
+				- The matching, the “equal”, is
 				- The central qualition, which is also an ((66f3c6a9-1486-46de-92fe-75aaeaf67834)), is usually mentioned as the “pure consciousness” in the meditation culture.
 However in Unïnfo, the central qualiton is considered as just the ((66c8772a-9b29-45b0-b169-2fa847333e02)) which is the subject of the central awareness in stead of the awareness itself.
 		- ((665359ff-79f1-4669-b10b-f2b0e633a7c1))
 			- Space = awareness